Lubbock Power and Light: History

 In 1909, Lubbock Electric Light & Power Company was the first attempt at forming a private power company in Lubbock.
 However, the company failed shortly thereafter.
 Lubbock Light & Ice Company was formed following the demise of the first company.
 Expected growth was not realized, so company was sold in 1913 to local businessmen who renamed it Malone Light & Ice Company.
 The Malone company was sold to Texas Utilities Co. on September 7, 1915.

 On December 21, 1916, the Lubbock city council voted to build a new power plant after failing to negotiate rate concessions from Texas Utilities.
 The plant came online on or before September 17, 1917, and formed the backbone of what eventually became LP&L.

 From 1993 to 2003, successive city councils drew more than $60 million from the company's reserve fund to cover unrelated expenses.
 Additionally, six years of chronic mismanagement resulted in a $22 million operating deficit.
 The company teetered on bankruptcy.
 Beginning in 2004, the city restructured the company, including creating an independent utility board.
 Contributions to the city's general fund restarted in 2010.

 The company completed the acquisition of Xcel Energy’s meters and distribution systems within the city on October 29, 2010.
 The assets were previously owned by the Southwest Public Service Co., effectively ending sixty years of competition between the two companies.

+Switch to ERCOT

+In March of 2018, LP&L announced their intentions to open the Lubbock power grid to a competitive market.
+This change would be accomplished by joining the Electric Reliability Council of Texas or ERCOT.
+LP&L has stated that this move will provide more affordable power by eliminating the need to build an expensive power plant with estimated costs ranging up to $700 million.
+This new power plant was proposed as a state-of-the-art natural gas fired plant that would have sent power into the existing LP&L grid.

+This change will also cut wholesale power costs by eliminating the current fixed capacity charges and create a revenue stream for Lubbock ratepayers through new transmission lines connecting Lubbock to the ERCOT system.

+The other advertised benefits of the switch to ERCOT will...